-Automatic reset or integral action corrects for any offset between set point and process variable automatically by shifting the proportional band over a pre-defined time.
+Automatic reset or integral action corrects for any offset between setpoint and process variable automatically by shifting the proportional band over a pre-defined time.
 The integral time repeats the proportional action over the time set.

 The smaller the integral number, the proportional action will be repeated more often.
 If integral is too small, the process variable will oscillate through set point and create erratic control action.